openedx/edx-proctoring/docs/backends.rst

  Proctoring backend implementation
 ===================================

-Proctoring providers (PS) who wish to integrate with OpenEdx should implement a `REST API`_ and a thin `Python wrapper`_, as described below.
+Proctoring providers (PS) who wish to integrate with Open edX should implement a `REST API`_ and a thin `Python wrapper`_, as described below.

 REST API
 --------

 Implement the following endpoints.
-In order to authenticate requests from the OpenEdx server, the PS backend should enable Oauth 2 authentication using JWT_.
-The OpenEdx installation will be configured with a client key and a client secret provided by the PS and will authenticate each request to the PS.
+In order to authenticate requests from the Open edX server, the PS backend should enable Oauth 2 authentication using JWT_.
+The Open edX installation will be configured with a client key and a client secret provided by the PS and will authenticate each request to the PS.

 To obtain a JWT_ token, the PS system must make an Oauth2 request to ``/oauth2/access_token``.